Dirty Freehub

 Terrain & Riding

 The trail climbs gradually and consistently going northward starting out on expansive grasslands before meandering through more forested terrain and then back onto the hillsides.
-The road climb to the summit is quite good, and the more adventurous can take the Old Toll Road up to the top for a truly car free experience.

 The Start